bennettslin/yearlings_bobtail_app/lyricStylingNotes.md

 * LyricStanza has diagonal stripes.
 * Before and after colours!
 * Slider stanza and verse styling.
-* LyricStanzaCard tabs have shadows for box shadowing.

 * Cursor inline styles its transitions, no opacity when not playing.